yohn-dezmon/reinforcement-learning/section-7/3-neural-networks.md

 # Neural Networks

 A multi-layer perceptron model!
 Vertical layers of individual perceptrons.
 Take their output and feed them as input into another vertical layer of perceptrons.

 feed-forward = uni-directional (input --> output, left to right).
 fully connected: every neuron in one layer is connected to every neuron in the next layer!

 input layer: first layer.
 output layer: last layer.
 hidden layers: layers inbetween.

 The output can be more than one neuron, especially in the case of multi-class classification.

 hidden layers are difficult to interpret, due to their high connectivity and their distance away from known input and output values.

 When does a neural network become a deep neural network?
-- when you contain two or more hidden layers... whoa hahaha.
+- when you contain two or more hidden layers...

 Deep neural network:
 - a neural network (interconnected layers of perceptrons) with two or more hidden layers.